openstack-archive/fuel-plugin-nsxv/doc/user/source/build.rst

 How to build the plugin
 =======================

-To build the plugin you first need to install fuel-plugin-build 4.0.0[1_]
+To build the plugin you first need to install fuel-plugin-builder_ 4.0.0

 .. code-block:: bash